Overcoming Ego Bias Conditioning

 c. the inner dialogue might remain internal or may be expressed verbally and through physical acts

-To grok the energy, we need to dissolve the brain barrier (discussed in upcoming articles as a function of consciousness meditation).
+To comprehend the emotion energy construct, we need to dissolve our obstructing brain barrier framework (see my article, Brain Barrier in the Room, Part 1).
 When an observation triggers an emotional response, a powerful energetic conversion occurs.
 The initial sensory input converts into an emotional charge, creating an energetic influence (often misinterpreted as “thought energy”).
 Energetic influences are composed of discrete frequencies based on the type of emotion generated.
 Some examples of energy type and associated elements are:

 · fear creates constricting, debilitating, dense energy patterns